holos-aafc/Holos/H.Content/Documentation/User Guide/User Guide.md

 ## Farm crop system timeline:

-The farm crop system timeline is displayed when the farm is set to 'Multi-Year Mode'.
 The crop system timeline shows an overview of the crop(s) grown on the farm and allows the user to add historical and future projections to a particular field and its crop systems.

 -	To **add a historical or projected production system** click on the field in the list of production systems under “**Step 1**” or by selecting the system in the timeline region.
 -	Once clicked the system is now active, click either “**Add Historical Production System**” or “**Add Projected Production System**”.